JuliaArrays/OffsetArrays.jl/docs/src/index.md

 ```

 [`OffsetArrays.Origin`](@ref) can be convenient if you want to directly specify the origin of the output
-OffsetArray, it will automatically compute the needed offsets.
+OffsetArray, it will automatically compute the corresponding offsets.
 For example:

 ```@repl index
 OffsetArray(A, OffsetArrays.Origin(-1, -1))